 Woods like Maple have some amazing looks when they include figuring.
 Even when raw, the look is amazing when the light hits it.
 The figure seems to move around and have real 3D depth to it.
 Simply oiling or clearcoating figured wood looks a million dollars.

 Dyeing figured Maple adds another level of brilliance to the wood.
-Whilst this lessens the 3D movement slightly, the colours take on a whole new life.
+Whilst this is a tradeoff - lessening the chatoyant 3D movement - the colours bring a whole new life to the figure.
 So how to top-end manufacturers and boutique guitar makers get their tops to resemble deep blue seas, rippling honey or bold high-contrast stripes instead of one simple dyed colour?

 To understand how this works, we first need to know a little about what "figuring" actually is in Maple and what is going on inside the wood in order to take advantage of it.
 Simply, figuring is caused by irregularities in the direction of wood fibres; the grain.
 For the most part, straight-grained wood possesses a consistent regular fibre structure.
 If you imagine a box of drinking straws, you're not too far off the mark.
 Figured wood on the other hand does not.
 The grain changes direction constantly instead of travelling in straight lines turning your regular grain into something resembling noodles, cooked spaghetti or your gran's chunky wool socks.